 Master programs

-Master program in the humanities in Classical Archaeology and Ancient History
+Master's program in Classical archaeology and Ancient History (HAK2M Uppsala)

 The master programs involves close contacts with teachers and supervisors.
 We focus on giving you the tools to develop your writing of scientific texts and popular presentation forms, as well as oral presentations.
 You are encouraged to participate in the postgraduate program's Research seminars, as well as in the activities organised by the department and by the student association Fjölnir.